Guides / Lip Liners

 What makes a lip liner “red”?

-Most red lip liners start with a red base, then shift warmer (toward orange) or cooler (toward berry or blue).
+Most red lip liners start with a red base, then shift warmer toward orange or cooler toward berry, plum, or wine.
 Even small shifts can noticeably change how a shade reads on the lips.

 On the lips, red liners tend to: